JoaoLopesF/RemoteDebug/README.md

   These levels is is in order of priority (minor-> verbose / major-> errors)

+And by the telnet can be setted the debug level, after this only messages of this level or greater is showed.
+It is useful to filter important messages.

-Also have a profiler, that can be turn on in telnet connection or inthe code.
+Also have a **Profiler**, that can be turn on in telnet connection or in the code.
 This show the time between 2 calls of debug.
 Example: One debug message before call of any funcion, and another after The time showed in last message, is the time that a function spends to run.